jorenberg/legal/docs/scla/company/README.md

 Should you wish to submit work that is not your original creation, you may submit it to Sequømics separately from any contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".

 <b><u>Note</u></b>: We are <b>not accepting</b> derivative work.

+<b>8.
+Agreement:</b>

+It is your responsibility to notify Sequømics when any change is required to the list of designated employees authorized to submit the contributions on behalf of the Corporation, or to the Corporation's Point of Contact with Sequømics.
+Also, you agree to notify Sequømics of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect, such as <b><u>Violations of this Agreement</u></b>.